rbspy/rbspy/README.md

 **Optional Arguments**
  * `--file`: Specifies where rbspy will save data.
 By default, rbspy saves to `~/.cache/rbspy/records`.
  * `--rate`: Specifies the frequency of that stack traces are recorded.
 The interval is determined by `1000/rate`.
 The default rate is 100hz.
+ * `--duration`: Specifies how long to run before stopping rbspy.
+This conficts with running a subcommand (`rbspy record ruby myprogram.rb`).

 ## What's a flamegraph?